 An electrostatic precipitator, usually called an ESP for short, function by electrostatically charging the dust particles in the exhaust gas.
 The charged particles are then attracted to and deposited on plates.
 When enough dust has accumulated, the collector plates are shaken to dislodge the dust, causing it to fall to hoppers below.
 ESPs are very efficient emission control devices and Bullseye and Uroboros may consider installing one; however, an ESP may require significant upgrading of their electric power service, which may make an ESP a less attractive option compared to a baghouse.

+What happens if the levels are still high after the emission control device is installed?

+DEQ believes that the required emission control device will reduce ambient concentrations of the metals to below the Ambient Benchmark Concentration.
+In addition, DEQ has committed to develop a health based air toxics program that will address air toxics impacts from industrial sources around the state.
+DEQ does not yet know what the air toxics program will look like but is looking at existing programs in California and Washington.
+If ambient levels of metals are still high after the baghouses are installed, DEQ will regulate these emissions under the health based air toxics program.

 Why don’t you make Bullseye and Uroboros shut down?